movementlabsxyz/MIP/MIP/mip-74/README.md

 The following risks are associated with the Native Bridge:

 1. The trusted Relayer is compromised or faulty.
 We thus want to ensure that the Relayer has not unlimited power to release or mint assets.
 For this we MUST implement the Rate Limiter on the target chain.
 1. In order to rate limit the bridge (e.g. stop the bridge transfers entirely) there should be a higher instance than the Relayer in setting rate limits.
-Thus the rate limit on the target chain SHOULD be set by the Operator.
+Thus the rate limit on the target chain SHOULD be set by the Governance Operator.
 1. If the target chain is rate limited but the source chain is not, users could request for more transfers on the source chain than the Relayer could complete on the target chain.
 This could lead to a situation where the Relayer is not able to process all transactions.
-To mitigate this the Relayer or the Operator MUST rate limit the source chain as well.
+To mitigate this the Relayer or the Governance Operator MUST rate limit the source chain as well.
 1. The Relayer may go down, while the number of transactions and requested transfer value across the bridge still increases on the source chain.
 Due to the rate limit on the target chain the Relayer may struggle or be incapable to process all initiated transfers.
-Thus the Relayer or the Operator MUST be able to rate limit the source chain temporarily or permanently lower than the target chain rate limit.
+Thus the Relayer or the Governance Operator MUST be able to rate limit the source chain temporarily or permanently lower than the target chain rate limit.

 To elaborate on the last point, consider that the Native Bridge operates at the maximum rate continuously and both source and target chain have the same rate limit.
 Then, if the Relayer goes down for some time Delta, the Relayer will start to process transactions at the maximum rate.
 Consequently, all transactions would be delayed for Delta time units as long as the rate limit on the target chain is entirely exhausted.